 Video of the Day

 Imidacloprid is a synthetic insecticide derived from nicotine and is the active ingredient of the underground termite chemical Premis.
-Imidacloprid is a deadly chemical that works by ingestion or by contact.
-The chemical binds to nicotinic receptors in the nervous system and causes continual signaling of those receptors, preventing the chemical from being broken down by the hosts immune system.
-Binding of imadacloprid is an irreversible, fatal process for termites.
+Imidacloprid is a deadly chemical that works by ingestion or contact.
+The chemical binds to nicotinic receptors in the nervous system and causes continual signaling of those receptors, preventing the chemical from being broken down by the host's immune system.
+The binding of imidacloprid is an irreversible, fatal process for termites.

 When termites find the baiting stations, they leave chemical trails that inform other termites where the food source is located.
-As termites feed on hexaflumuron they are exposed to the chemical and carry it with them back to the colony, spreading the chemical to other termites they come in contact with.
-Eventually, once enough termites have fed on the chemical bait, the concentrations of hexaflumuron in the colony will be high enough that the queen will also receive the chemical and the colony will die.
+As termites feed on hexaflumuron, they're exposed to the chemical and carry it with them back to the colony, spreading the chemical to other termites they come in contact with.
+Once enough termites have fed on the chemical bait, the concentrations of hexaflumuron in the colony will be high enough that the queen will also receive the chemical, which sterilizes the queen, and the colony will die.